MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/map-use-cases.md

 * Tabs - Create embedded web experiences to view, work with, and share data.

-* Connectors and webhooks - A simple way to push data into, and send data out of the Teams client.
+* Connectors and webhooks - A simple way to push data in and send data out of Teams.

 * Task modules - Interactive modal forms from wherever you need them to collect or display information.